 Stay with the person and watch for continued signs of overdose.
 You may need to give another dose every 2 to 3 minutes until emergency help arrives.
 Follow all medication instructions carefully.

 Each nasal spray pump is for one use only.
-Throw away after one use, even if there is still some medicine left in the pump after using a dose.
+Throw away after one use, even if there is still medicine left inside.

 Store at room temperature away from moisture, heat and light.
 Do not freeze.
 Keep each spray pump in the box until you are ready to give a dose.
 Do not use this medicine if the expiration date on the label has passed.

 What happens if I miss a dose?

 What happens if I overdose?

-What should I avoid while taking naloxone nasal?
+What should I avoid while using naloxone nasal?

 Avoid leaving a person alone after giving a dose of naloxone nasal.
 An opioid overdose can impair a person's thinking or reactions.

 Naloxone nasal side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Because naloxone nasal reverses opioid effects, naloxone may cause sudden withdrawal symptoms such as:

 fever, sweating, body aches, weakness;